lnsp/js-stdlib/README.md

 Usage
 -----------------
-Install the package using `bower install jcsl`.
+Install the package using `bower install jscl`.
 There should be a `lib` folder containing the minified and the standard version of the library.
 Just include it using the `<script>` tag.

 Data structures
 -----------------